 Yes.
 If you want to have a binding contract, you do.

 If you don't provide a section 32 statement before your purchaser signs the contract, the purchaser can end the contract at any time before settlement and get all their money back.
 It's an essential document.
+Our office can prepare this document for you.

 A section 32 example prepared by our office.